DiamondLightSource/httomo/docs/source/howto/httomo_features/previewing.rst

 - start/stop fields

-in the :code:`preview` parameter value can be omitted in the process list, and still achieve the desired cropping behaviour.
+in the :code:`preview` parameter value can be omitted in the process list, and still achieve the desired cropping behavior.

 Omitting one or more dimension fields
 -------------------------------------